 It seemed Paimon’s words against Lilith awoke something that I was holding.

-I recalled one of the demands I wrote on the Soul Demonica and focused on it, automatically I was pointing my right hand towards Paimon and then shooting him with this blue fire!
+I recalled one of the demands I wrote on the Soul Demonica and focused on it, almost instinctively, I extended my right hand towards Paimon and unleashed a bolt of azure flames upon him!

-He was quick enough to avoid the hit and then he threw one dagger towards me that got right into my neck just with the tip of it, I could feel the sharpened dagger getting deeper into my skin and right on the place he wanted, on my right side.
+He was quick enough to avoid the hit and then he threw one dagger toward me that got right into my neck just with the tip of it, I could feel the sharpened dagger getting deeper into my skin and right on the place he wanted, on my right side.

-Then I thought I need to avoid two more of those daggers, somehow my powers were shielding me from his powers but the dagger was making its way inside my neck.
+Then I thought, I need to avoid two more of those daggers, somehow my powers were shielding me from his powers but the dagger was making its way inside my neck.

 I tried to ask Lilith for help but she could just stare at me while saying: